AC221: Financial Accounting

 Prerequisite: QST MK 323.
 This course is an introduction to personal selling and sales force management.
 It is divided into two parts.
 The first introduces students to good selling strategy, tactics, techniques, and skills.
 Topics addressed include leads generation and management; preparing and making sales presentations and sales calls; handling objections, networking; building relationships; closing deals; and ethics.
 The second part focuses on issues related to managing a salesperson or a group of salespeople: sales force sizing, recruitment, selection, and training; designing compensation and reward schemes; establishing sales objectives/quotas; supervising, mentoring, coaching, and motivating salespeople.
 The course employs a combination of cases, lectures, role plays, videos, and classroom exercises.
 4 cr.

-MK467: International Marketing Management
+MK467: Global Marketing Management

 Prerequisite: QST MK 323 (also offered in London in the Spring semester).
 Develops a critical appreciation of both the opportunities and challenges associated with the increasing globalization of markets.
 Students will learn about the key environmental forces shaping the needs and preferences of the global consumer and the impact of foreign, political, and economic factors on the marketing mix.
 4 cr.